zefffirelli/simple-ftx-api-crawler-for-python-postgres/README.md

 This crawler will obtain historical Perpetual Futures data from the FTX API for configurable time periods and resolutions (candle length e.g. 30 seconds, 1 minute, 5 minute etc.)

 ## create_db.py
-Script will create the database and tables necessary to store the Period/Perps to crawl and the resuling data (Timestamp, Perp, Open High Low Close Volume)
+Script will create the database and tables necessary to store the Period/Perps to crawl and the resulting data (Open High Low Close Volume).

 ## crawler.py
 Script will determine the available/uncrawled periods for the specified Perps and will run a crawler, getting the data at the specified resolution.